MicrosoftDocs/appcenter-docs/docs/sdk/push/react-native-ios.md

     }
     ```

-4. (Optional) If you have implemented the `application:didReceiveRemoteNotification:fetchCompletionHandler:` or the App Center Push SDK `push:DidReceivePushNotification:` callback, you may want adjust its behavior to a handle the foreground detection:
+4. (Optional) If you've implemented the `application:didReceiveRemoteNotification:fetchCompletionHandler:` or the App Center Push SDK `push:DidReceivePushNotification:` callback, you may want adjust its behavior to a handle the foreground detection:

     ```objc
     - (void)application:(UIApplication *)application